 What is Azure AD Pass-through Authentication

-Using the same credential (username and password) to access your corporate resources and cloud based services ensures that users don’t have to remember different credentials and reduces the chances that they forget how to log in.
-This also has the benefit of reducing the involvement of help desk for password reset events.
+Using the same credential (username and password) to access your corporate resources and cloud based services ensures that users don’t have to remember different credentials.
+It reduces the chances that they forget how to sign in and has the benefit of reducing the involvement of help desk for password reset events.

-Azure AD pass-through authentication provides a simple solution for these customers ensuring that password validation for Azure AD services is performed against their on-premises Active Directory, without the need for complex network infrastructure or for the on-premises passwords to exist in the cloud in any form.
+Azure AD pass-through authentication provides a simple solution for these customers.
+It ensures that password validation for Azure AD services is performed against their on-premises Active Directory.
+Passwords can be validated without the need for complex network infrastructure or for the on-premises passwords to exist in the cloud in any form.

-When combined with Single Sign on, users also need not type their password to log in to Azure AD or other cloud services, providing these customers with a truly integrated experience on their corporate machines.
+When combined with the Single Sign on option, users do not need to type their password to sign in to Azure AD or other cloud services.
+This feature provides these customers with a truly integrated experience on their corporate machines.

-Pass-through authentication can be configured via AAD Connect and utilizes a simple on-premises agent that listens for password validation requests.
+Pass-through authentication can be configured with Azure AD Connect and utilizes a simple on-premises agent that listens for password validation requests.
 The agent can be easily deployed to multiple machines to provide high availability and load balancing.
 Since all communications are outbound only, there is no requirement for a DMZ or for the connector to be installed in a DMZ.
 The machine requirements for the connector are as follows:

 - Windows Server 2012 R2 or higher

-- Joined to a domain in the forest that users will be validated in
+- Joined to a domain in the forest that users are validated in

-Multi-forest environments can be supported if there are trusts been the forests and name suffix routing is correctly configured.
+Multi-forest environments can be supported if there are trusts between the forests and name suffix routing is correctly configured.

 Supported Clients in the preview

-Pass-through authentication is supported via web browser based clients and Office clients that support modern authentication.
-For clients that are not support such as legacy Office clients, Exchange active sync (i.e. native email clients on mobile devices), customers are encouraged to use the modern authentication equivalent.
-This not only allows pass-through authentication, but also allows for conditional access to be applied, such as multi-factor authentication.
+Pass-through authentication is supported via web browser-based clients and Office clients that support modern authentication.
+For clients that are not supported, such as legacy Office clients and Exchange active sync (that is, native email clients on mobile devices), customers are encouraged to use the modern authentication equivalent.
+These clients not only allow pass-through authentication, but also allow conditional access to be applied, such as multi-factor authentication.

 For customers using Windows 10 joined to Azure AD, pass-through authentication is not currently supported.
-However customers can utilize password hash sync as an automatic fallback for Windows 10 in addition for legacy clients mentioned above.
+However, customers can utilize password sync as an automatic fallback for Windows 10 in addition for legacy clients.

-During the preview Password hash synchronization is enabled by default when Pass-through authentication is selected as the sign-in option in Azure AD Connect.
-This can be disabled on the Options page of Azure AD Connect.
+During the preview, Password synchronization is enabled by default when Pass-through authentication is selected as the sign-in option in Azure AD Connect.
+This setting can be disabled on the Options page of Azure AD Connect.

 How Azure AD Pass-through Authentication works

-The on-premises Domain Controller then evaluates the request and returns a response to the connector, which in turn returns this to Azure AD.
+The on-premises Domain Controller then evaluates the request and returns a response to the connector, which in turn returns this response to Azure AD.
 Azure AD then evaluates the response and responds to the user as appropriate, for example by issuing a token or asking for Multifactor Authentication.
-The diagram below shows the various steps.
+This diagram shows the various steps:

 Azure AD Pass-through prerequisites